ivotron/varsys16/main.md

 variability range of performance across distinct hardware platforms[^porta].
-When reproducing performance of an application on a target machine $B$ that originally ran on a base machine $A$, we propose the following mapping methodology:
+When reproducing performance of an application on a target machine $B$ that originally ran on a base machine $A$, we propose the following calibration methodology:

  1. Execute microbenchmarks on $A$ that characterize the underlying hardware platform.